tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 The `cmw_attestation` extension is applicable to both client and server authentication in Exported Authenticator-based post-handshake authentication.

-In TLS, one party acts as the relying party, and the other party acts as the attester.
+In TLS, one party acts as the Relying Party, and the other party acts as the Attester.
 Either the client or the server may fulfill these roles depending on the authentication direction.

-The attester may respond with either:
+The Attester may respond with either:

-- Attestation Evidence (Background Check Model):
+- Evidence (Background Check Model):
-  - The attester generates Evidence and includes it in the `cmw_attestation` extension.
+  - The Attester generates Evidence and includes it in the `cmw_attestation` extension to Certificate message of Authenticator.
-  - The relying party forwards the Evidence to an external Verifier for evaluation and waits for an Attestation Result.
+  - The Relying Party forwards the Evidence to an external Verifier for evaluation and waits for an Attestation Result.
-  - The relying party grants or denies access, or continues or terminates the TLS session, based on the Verifier's Attestation Result.
+  - The Relying Party grants or denies access, or continues or terminates the TLS session, based on the Verifier's Attestation Result.

 - Attestation Result (Passport Model):
-  - The attester sends Evidence to a Verifier beforehand.
+  - The Attester sends Evidence to a Verifier beforehand.
-  - The Verifier issues an Attestation Result to the attester.
+  - The Verifier issues an Attestation Result to the Attester.
-  - The attester includes the Attestation Result in the `cmw_attestation` extension and sends it to the relying party.
+  - The Attester includes the Attestation Result in the `cmw_attestation` extension to Certificate message of Authenticator and sends it to the Relying Party.
-  - The relying party validates the Attestation Result directly without needing to contact an external Verifier.
+  - The Relying Party validates the Attestation Result directly without needing to contact an external Verifier.

 By allowing both Evidence and Attestation Results to be conveyed within `cmw_attestation`, this mechanism supports flexible attestation workflows depending on the chosen trust model.